Field Notes

 Setting Expectations

-What different budgets buy in East Texas.
+What different budgets buy in East Texas

 $400,000 to $550,000.
 A three-bedroom family home in the 1,800 to 2,400 square foot range on one of our in-house designs, with quality finishes throughout and room in the budget for reasonable site work on a friendly lot.

 $600,000 to $850,000.
-Full custom territory: 2,400 to 3,400 square feet designed from scratch for your land, elevated selections, and headroom for the well, septic, and long-drive realities of acreage living.
+Full custom territory: 2,400 to 3,400 square feet designed from scratch for your land, higher-end selections, and headroom for the well, septic, and long-drive realities of acreage living.
+If you are interested in SIPs* or ICFs** this is your starting range.

 Above $850,000.
 Large full-custom homes, complex sites, outbuildings, and the finishes to match.
-Here the pre-contract phase earns its keep most of all, because the range of possible outcomes is widest.
+Here the pre-contract phase earns its keep.
+Most of all, because the range of possible outcomes is widest.

 None of these figures include land.
 All of them assume the pre-contract work has replaced guesswork with quantities.
 And all of them buy the same construction quality; the budget decides the size and the selections, never the bones.
+We include a few things also as our own standard, like ZIP System sheathing.

 Spending Well

-How to keep costs down without gutting quality.
+How to keep costs down without gutting quality

 There are two ways to make a house cheaper.
 One is to build it worse: thinner walls, cheaper windows, rushed trades.
 We do not offer that one.
 The other is to build it smarter, and it works remarkably well.